jhpyle/docassemble/_docs/objects.md

 be any database capable of being accessed using [SQLAlchemy].
 The database tables can be pre-existing (e.g., a database for a case management system) or created for the sole purpose of storing data from interviews.
+If the tables do not exist, [SQLAlchemy] will create them when the module loads.

-The way this interview works is that the user is first asks for a unique identifier (SSN) about the `customer`.
+In the interview, the user is first asked for a unique identifier (SSN) about the `customer`.
 If the the SSN matches the SSN of a record in the customer table in [SQL], the attributes of the `customer` object are populated with the values in [SQL], and then the interview doesn't need to ask the user for the customer's name and address.
 If the SSN does not match the SSN of a record in the customer table, a new row is added to [SQL] table, and the user is asked for the customer's name and address.
 After each screen, the [SQL] table is updated with the information that is acquired.

 Then the interview performs a similar process with the `bank`.
 The unique identifier for a `Bank` is a routing number.
 The interview